 No wonder why smoking develops a wide range of disorders in your body:

-- It affects your heart health, and leads to various heart diseases.
+- It affects your heart health and leads to various heart diseases.

-- It affects your genitals, leading to infertility, and cervical cancer can occur to you, if you are a woman.Smoking men are prone to erectile dysfunction, which can lead to testicular cancer.
+- It affects your genitals, leading to infertility, and cervical cancer can occur to you if you are a woman.
+Smoking men are prone to erectile dysfunction, which can lead to testicular cancer.

 - Your gums can be affected by smoking, making them more sensitive and sometimes bleeding.
-Teeth coloring, chewing pain, bad breath are symptoms that can lead to tooth loss.
+Teeth coloring, chewing pain, and bad breath are symptoms that can lead to tooth loss.

 - It affects your digestive system.
 Smoking can cause ulcers, pancreatitis, pancreatic cancer, and diabetes, which will affect your liver and the pancreas.